Shopify/polaris/stylelint-polaris/README.md

 ### Add custom messages

 Custom messages are surfaced in the command line, CI, and supported editors along side the default `stylelint` rule messages.
-They are added to the root level config and aim to provide more meaning insight on rule violations and how to resolve them.
+They are added to the root level config and aim to provide more insight on how to resolve rule violations.

 In a majority of cases, the default rule messages are clear and concise.
 However, they don't always guide developers to a desired outcome.
 Thus, there are two mechanisms we suggest for improving and providing custom rule messages: